 Kelimutu Facts

 - The incredible marvel of nature known simply as Kelimutu stands out from others of its kind as a truly remarkable volcano.
-Furthermore, this impressive geological feature earns that unique distinction for a truly remarkable reason.
-That’s because this marvel of geology represents one of the few known volcanoes to actually possess a total of 3 calderas.
+This impressive geological feature further earns that unique distinction for a truly remarkable reason, the nature of which might surprise many.

-- However, the simple fact that it possesses such an almost unheard of number of calderas isn’t the only reason for its fame.
-In point of fact, the magnificent site holds yet another startling secret.
-That’s because each of these separate depressions also contains a lake.
+- In point of fact, the magnificent site actually holds yet another startling secret.
+That’s because each of these separate depressions also contains a natural lake.
 But the wonders don’t end there.
 Each of these surprising lakes also contains different colored water.

-- In addition, the lakes of Kelimutu only partially attain their colors as a result of the activities of the volcano.
-The volcanic gases emitted by fumaroles in the crater of Kelimutu also interact with chemicals in the water of each lake.
-The colors of the bodies of water actually change from time to time as a result of random periodic alterations in their chemical composition.
+- This astounding trio of lakes within Kelimutu only partially attain their colors as a result of the activities of the volcano itelf, though.
+The volcanic gases emitted by fumaroles in the crater of Kelimutu also interact with chemicals in the water of these amazing lakes.

 Related Articles